Virtual data room vs notion hero.

 What is a virtual data room?

-Today, startups use data rooms primarily for two things: investor due diligence during a fundraise, and ongoing investor updates.
-The core value isn't just storage - it's control.
-You decide who sees what, for how long, and you get visibility into whether they actually looked at it.
+The core value of a data room isn't storage.
+It's control.
+You decide who sees what, for how long and you get to see whether they actually looked at it.

 A data room is not a shared Google Drive folder.
 It's not a public Notion page.
-It's a purpose-built environment where document access is tracked, permissions are granular, and you're not one accidental "copy link" away from leaking your cap table to someone you didn't intend.
+It's a purpose-built environment where access is tracked, permissions are granular, and you're not one accidental "copy link" away from leaking something you didn't intend to share.

 Quick definition

-How to use Notion as a data room
+How people use Notion as a data room

 How to use Notion as a data room.

-The Notion data room template approach is popular because it's free, fast, and you don't need to learn a new tool.
-Some founders use a simple template with sections like Team, Product, Financials, Legal, and Market.
-That's a solid starting point for a pre-seed round where you're sharing with two or three angels who you already know.
+The appeal is obvious: it's free, it's fast, and you don't have to learn a new tool.
+Some teams build a simple page with sections like Team, Product, Financials, and Legal.
+That can be fine when you're sharing with two or three people you already know and trust.

 Notion

-But Notion has hard limits that start to matter the moment you're in a real due diligence process.
-Here's what it can't do:
+But Notion has hard limits that start to matter the moment things get serious - a real due diligence process, a property transaction, a client deliverable that can't leak.
+Here's what Notion simply can't do:

-• Tell you which investor opened which document and how long they spent on page 7 of your deck
+• Tell you which person opened which document, and how long they spent on page 7 of your deck

-• Revoke access to a single document without changing the whole page's permissions
+• Revoke access to a single document without changing the entire page's permissions

 • Add watermarks to prevent screenshots or printing

-• Gate access behind an NDA that must be signed before entering
+• Gate access behind an NDA that must be signed before anyone enters

 • Generate a full audit log of every action taken in the room